Westlake Park (Seattle)

 Westlake Park is a 0.1 acre public plaza in Downtown Seattle, Washington, United States.
-It was designed by Robert Mitchell Hanna.
+It was designed by Robert Mitchell Hanna and opened in 1988.
+The park extends out to Pine Street and Westlake Center, a shopping mall that also connects to the Seattle Center Monorail and Link light rail at Westlake station.

 Description

 Extending east from 4th Avenue up to and including a former portion of Westlake Avenue between Pike and Pine streets, it is located across Pine Street from the Westlake Center shopping mall and Westlake station, a major monorail and light rail hub.
 The park and mall are named for Westlake Avenue, which now terminates north of the mall, but once ran two blocks farther south to Pike Street through the present site of the mall and park.
 Westlake Park is considered Seattle's "town square", and celebrities and political figures often make appearances or give speeches from the four-story shopping center's balcony.